 Yet if you’ve ever heard the song ‘Four Seasons in One Day by Crowded House when I utter the word “Melbourne,” different images might spring to mind.

-The song is based on my city, and as a Melburnian I know its weather tendencies very well: the weather in Melbourne can be sunny and bright in the morning, then dark, cloudy and raining by afternoon.
+The song is based on my city, and as a Melburnian, I know its weather tendencies very well: the weather in Melbourne can be sunny and bright in the morning, then dark, cloudy, and rainy by afternoon.

-I love it dearly and can’t imagine living permanently anywhere else; but it’s a city that has taught me how to pack for the fleeting weather conditions known to an experienced traveller.
+I love it dearly and can’t imagine living permanently anywhere else.
+Still, it’s a city that has taught me how to pack for the fleeting weather conditions known to an experienced traveler.

 You may also like: How To Pack Light: Confessions Of A Bag Lady

 Dressing in Layers

 One thing that gets me through a stifling cold winter in Melbourne is the technique known as layering.